-The results of the actuarial valuation are dependent on the actuarial assumptions used.
+The results of the actuarial valuation are dependent upon the actuarial assumptions used.
 Actual results can and almost certainly will differ, as actual experience deviates from the assumptions.
 Even seemingly minor changes in the assumptions can materially change the liabilities and the calculated contribution rates.

-All assumptions and methods are described in Appendix A. The actuarial assumptions and methods used in this report comply with the parameters for disclosure that appear in GASB 67.
+All assumptions and methods are described in Appendix A. The actuarial assumptions and methods used in this report comply with the parameters for disclosure that appear in Governmental Accounting Standards Board (GASB) Statement Number 67.